 Many find it challenging to know what’s in season.
-There are a few strategies to figure it out until you get the hang of it.
+However, there are a few strategies to figure it out until you get the hang of it.

 1- Shop local

 Visit local farmers’ markets.
-You will definitely learn a lot there.
-There won’t be shiny strawberries in the middle of winter, not bright broccoli in the heart of summer.
+You will learn a lot there.
+There won’t be shiny strawberries in the middle of winter not bright broccoli in the heart of summer.
 You will only find what is growing in the season and not far from you.

 2- Educate yourself

-Dedicate a few hours to search and make a list of your favorite produce for each season.
-Make it bright and attractive to your taste, then hang it somewhere in the kitchen as a reference for when you make your shopping list.
+Dedicate a few hours to searching and making a list of your favorite produce for each season.
+Make it bright and attractive to your taste, then hang it somewhere in the kitchen to reference when you make your shopping list.

 What about regions with a short growing season?

 Areas with long winters are compensated by having long days during the growing season.
-They have greater chances of getting big harvests.
-This allows them to grow enough for immediate consumption and preserve some for the dormant season.
+As a result, they have greater chances of getting big harvests, allowing them to grow enough for immediate consumption and preserve some for the dormant season.

 Is preserving food healthy?

-While nothing beats fresh food, preserving is a smart way people invented to have some food available in desperate times.
+While nothing beats fresh food, preserving is an intelligent way people invented to have some food available in desperate times.
 There are different ways to preserve vegetables and fruit for the off-season; drying, pickling, canning, and the most modern one is freezing.
-The question is “Is preserving good for you?”
+The question is, “Is preserving good for you?”

-The bottom line is that most-store-bought preserves are full of harmful ingredients.
-Your best bet is to look for a short and are natural ingredient list.
+The bottom line is that most store-bought preserves are full of harmful ingredients.
+Your best bet is to look for a short, natural ingredient list.
 Ideally, it is better to learn how to do it yourself safely.

 Does preserved food keep its nutritional value?

-The purpose of this article is to encourage you to eat by the season, to get the most of your food.
-Preserved food is useful in times of hardship or to fill the gaps of low production.
+This article aims to encourage you to eat by the season to get the most of your food.
+Preserved food is helpful in times of hardship or to fill the gaps of low production.

-Vegetables and fruits do lose some of their nutritional value when they are not fresh, but depending on the reservation method used, you may get other benefits.
+Vegetables and fruits do lose some of their nutritional value when they are not fresh, but you may get other benefits depending on the reservation method used.

-This is the process that uses salt and water to encourage bacteria and yeast to break down the sugars of the produce.
-The result is a jar-full of gut-healing probiotics.
+Fermenting is the process that uses salt and water to encourage bacteria and yeast to break down the sugars of the produce.
+The result is a jar full of gut-healing probiotics.
 Fermentation certainly alters the original flavor, but it is still good for you.
-Remember, I mentioned never eat in the season to never get bored.

 Pickling is different from fermenting.
 It uses vinegar and water instead of salt.
 It might not be rich in probiotics, but it does keep most of the vitamins the produce contains in the brine.
-So, do not throw that brine, try to soak your bread in it to get its benefits.
+So, instead of throwing the brine, try to soak your bread in it to get its benefits.

 Canning is another old-fashion way of preserving food.
-An array of edible goods are canned, but the most common are vegetables and fruits.
+An array of edible goods are canned, but vegetables and fruits are most common.
 The produce is cleaned and cut into the desired size.
-Then, they are packed in sterile glass jars, submerged in water, or syrup.
-The closed jars are then put in a water bath or an oven to seal.
-If the process is done properly, the food should be shelf-stable for years.
+Then, they are packed in sterile glass jars and submerged in water or syrup.
+They are put in a water bath or an oven to seal the closed jars.

 Fortunately, canning does not destroy the nutritional value of the produce.
 Only a few heat-sensitive vitamins, such as Vitamin C and B, are damaged during the heating step.
 Other than that, most nutrients are kept intact.